 • To scan with a phone YOU MUST USE A SCANNING APP.
-For Android phones, I recommend Mobile Doc Scan.
-For iphones, you can try CamScanner.
-In both apps, you take a photograph of the paper and then adjust the bounding box to the four corners of your paper.
+For both Android phones and iphones, I recommend using Mobile Doc Scan.
+To use the app, you take a photograph of the paper and then adjust the bounding box to the four corners of your paper.
 Image processing algorithms then produce an image that looks as if you fed the document through a real scanner.
 You need to do this for each page, so this is less convenient than an actual scanner.
-The apps can be used to generate a PDF file, which you can then transfer to a computer and submit by email.
+The app can be used to generate a PDF file, which you can then transfer to a computer and submit by email.